RubyPC/cGAN_Lens_Finding/README.md

 3. A tutorial of how to load the data from the Perseus cluster and detect and extract sources in each filter.
 Additionally, how to take the individual sources and paint a simulated gravitational lens in.
 4. The source code for the cGAN and a detailed tutorial of how to use it.

-Also included in this repository, is files that are essential for using the above notebooks.
+Also included in this repository, are files that are essential for using the above notebooks.
 More detail can be found below.

 ## Data Preparation for the cGAN
 The VIS-band image of the Perseus Cluster is much greater than that for the NISP-bands due to its different angular resolution.
 To extract sources from the data with coordinates that correspond to the same point in all 4 filters, we reproject the VIS-band data onto the same image plane as the NISP-band data.
 This is made simple using Astropy's [reproject](https://reproject.readthedocs.io/en/stable/) package.
 Installation information is given on the webpage.
 To do this reprojection, you will have to follow this short example: